meggsimum/geoserver-node-client/README.md

       // the standard error message
       console.error(error.message);

-      // the whole Error including stack trace and (if available) the property 'geoServerOutput' console.error(error);
+      // the whole error including stack trace and (if available) the property 'geoServerOutput' console.error(error);
     }
 ```